phoenixframework/phoenix_live_view/README.md

     the modified dynamic content is resent.
-This alongside diff tracking makes it so LiveView only sends a few bytes on every update, instead of sending kilobytes on every other user interaction - which would be detrimental to the user experience;
+This alongside diff tracking makes it so LiveView only sends a few bytes on every update, instead of sending kilobytes on every other user interaction - which would be detrimental to the user experience.

 Finally, LiveView has been used by many developers and companies around the world, which helped us close the gaps in our feature set and make